Grid Ref : NY 745416

 Standing on the River South Tyne, not far from its source, and near Cross Fell is the small village of Garrigill.
 At its peak Garrigill was home to 1,000 people mainly employed in the lead mining industry, though its population numbers less than 200 now.
 Those who live and work in the village are mainly employed in agriculture.

 The centre of the village is the green, with the George and Dragon pub, and the post office and village store that has changed little since the 1950s.
-St John’s church and the village hall are nearby.
+St John’s church and the village hall are nearby (see Village Hall website link at foot of page).

 At Ashgillside and Beldy there are waterfalls namely Ashgill Force and Thortergill Force.
 Thortergill Force, formerly known to locals as Lady’s Walk, can be accessed by the public for a small admission charge.